Recent Posts

 The Birch Family

-Birch pollen is cross-reactive with many other type of tree pollen, not to mention it is extremely widespread.
+Birch pollen is cross-reactive with many other types of tree pollen, not to mention it is extremely widespread.
 Unfortunately, this often means a prolonged allergy season for those who suffer from birch allergies.

-Trees like hazel, hornbeam and hophornbeam are all midly allergenic.
+Trees like hazel, hornbeam and hophornbeam are all mildly allergenic.
 They are also cross-reactive with pollen from other trees like birch and alder trees, as well as some in the chestnut family.

 In the early spring, Alder trees tend to shed large amounts of pollen.
 This kind of pollen acts as a buffer and can make those who experience seasonal allergies become more susceptible to worsened allergies later in the season.